CryptoGirls/tronsr-template/INTRO.md

   Here voters can check their pending rewards at the end of the voting rounds (every 6 hours): https://www.cryptogirls.ro/stats.html

   Payments will be made every day!

+- Developed other 4 versions of airdrop scripts for TRX and tokens: https://github.com/CryptoGirls

 - Interviewed by Tron.Live: https://tron.live/an-interview-with-tronsr-cryptogirls/